Alfresco/docs-alfresco/process-automation/latest/model/connectors/rest.md

 title: REST connector
 ---

 The REST connector is used to provide a connection with a REST service.
+It can also be used to configure a [webhook]({% link process-automation/latest/model/triggers.md %}#webhooks) as an incoming trigger.

 The REST connector appears on the process diagram as a pair of curly brackets.